Lachryphagy: Stingless bees

+Seven Lisotrigona cacciae workers drinking from Hans Bӓnziger's eye.
+The orange-marked bee (arrow) is on the 21st of her 74 visits of her second day of lachryphagy documented.

 Bänziger observed marked Lisotrigona cacciae and Lisotrigona furva workers repeatedly returning to human eyes to collect tears over spans that can last from hours to multiple days.
 The individual visits averaged around 2 minutes long, with the same worker bee visiting human eyes up to 148 times in one day.
 None of the bees observed drinking human tears carried pollen loads.
 The same was observed in the lachryphagous Pariotrigona klossi.
 Lisotrigona tear-collectors notably were not observed collecting salt from other sources such as sweat, which is more available and easily collected.
 This suggests that tear collection by Lisotrigona is driven by pursuit of proteins, not salt.
 Lisotrigona also often collects tears from animals which do not sweat, showing that their lachryphagy is not incidental or secondary to sudophagy.
 Lisotrigona generally approach human eyes in horizontal zig-zagging motion, landing gently at the corner of the eye to suck tears from between the eyelid and eyeball with their tiny proboscises.
 They crawl on the face with their claws retracted, making contact with the skin using only their soft tarsal pads.
 Bänziger describes the sensation as subtle and not bothersome—P. klossi, he notes, "gently sipped his tears in peaceful congregations"—though the effect can become irritating when large numbers of bees are involved.
 Lisotrigona scent-mark eyes once they finish collecting tears, making the hosts easy to locate for future visits.
 Exponential increases in the number of pursuant bees following the initial visit suggests that the tear-collectors recruit fellows from their colonies to imbibe in certain hosts' tears.
 It is unlikely that stingless bees can transmit pathogens to the eyes of their hosts.

 Centris bees

-Solitary hairy-legged bees (Centris sp.) in Central and South America have been observed drinking the ocular secretions of reptile species such as the Yellow-spotted River Turtle, the Spectacled Caiman, and the Green Iguana.
+Solitary hairy-legged bees (Centris sp.) in Central and South America have been observed drinking the ocular secretions of reptile species such as the Yellow-spotted River Turtle, the spectacled caiman, and the green iguana.
 The bees hover before the reptiles' eyes and reach in with their proboscises to drink their tears.
+A 2025 report of Centris longimana drinking from the eye of a black caiman found that the caiman appeared uncomfortable and attempted to drive the bee away.